 The LBS is capable of receiving all AIS messages within its radio range.
 In the case of addressed AIS messages the LBS only receives messages addressed to it.

 The LBS may transmit interrogation messages, application specific messages and safety related messages.
 The LBS may also transmit acknowledgements to addressed messages.
-Note: Application Specific Messages are also abbreviated ASM, the context of usage determines whether the abbreviation ASM means AIS Service Management or Application Specific Messages.

 If the optional Aids-to-Navigation functionality is added then the LBS may also transmit AtoN-reports, in which case this station is called AIS AtoN Controller.